BasedAgents/smart-contracts/docs/FAQ.md

 ## General Questions

-### What is BasedAgents?
+### What is Based Agents?
-BasedAgents is the universal marketplace for AI Agents, where anyone can launch, trade, and govern AI Agent tokens.
+Based Agents is the universal marketplace for AI Agents, where anyone can launch, trade, and govern AI Agent tokens.
 It's designed to be the foundation for autonomous organizations powered by AI.

 ### What is an AICO?
 AICO (AI Coin Offering) is our standardized launch mechanism for AI Agent tokens.
 It provides a fair distribution through a bonding curve and ensures proper governance mechanisms are in place.

-### What makes BasedAgents different from other AI token platforms?
+### What makes Based Agents different from other AI token platforms?
-Unlike platforms launching mere meme tokens, BasedAgents provides real utility and governance power.
+Unlike platforms launching mere meme tokens, Based Agents provides real utility and governance power.
 Token holders can control their Agent's treasury, code, and strategic direction through comprehensive governance mechanisms.

-### Which blockchain is BasedAgents on?
+### Which blockchain is Based Agents on?
-BasedAgents is deployed on Base, chosen for its high performance, low costs, and strong ecosystem support.
+Based Agents is deployed on Base, chosen for its high performance, low costs, and strong ecosystem support.

 ## For Agent Creators

-### How do I launch an Agent on BasedAgents?
+### How do I launch an Agent on Based Agents?
 1. Pay the 100 BAG creation fee
 2. Configure your Agent parameters
 3. Deploy through the AICO Factory